husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

 # Software #

-ROSbot use OS based on Ubuntu 16.04 which contain all needed components to start working with ROS immediatle.
+ROSbot uses OS based on Ubuntu 16.04 which contains all components needed to start working with ROS immediately.
 You can find the image and flash manual [here](https://husarion.com/core2/manuals/hardware/#hardware-os-image-for-raspberrypi-tinkerboard).
-We also created the set of [ROS tutorials dedicated for this platform](https://husarion.com/core2/tutorials/ros-tutorials/1-ros-introduction/ "ROS tutorials dedicated for this platform") to make it easier to familiarize yourself with this frameworks.
+We also created the set of [ROS tutorials dedicated for this platform](https://husarion.com/core2/tutorials/ros-tutorials/1-ros-introduction/ "ROS tutorials dedicated for this platform") to make it easier to familiarize yourself with these frameworks.

 # Docs and links #